 - Maintain personal hygiene.
 Wash your hair and skin regularly.

 - Reduce your stress levels.
-Indulge in meditation, yoga, new hobbies, or visit a therapist.
+Indulge in meditation, yoga, and regular exercise for better hormonal control.
+For severe stress, visit a therapist.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.